iamfurydammit/age-verification-protocol/README.md

 * A cryptographic commitment derived from DOB enables future age checks.
 * Adulthood eligibility updates automatically as a function of time.
 * No refresh, renewal, or re-verification is required.

+## Time-Based Eligibility Resolution

+Adult eligibility is resolved through a time-based cryptographic commitment created at issuance.

+The Adult Proof Token contains no date of birth, no age value, no counters, no timestamps, and no update mechanisms.
+Eligibility emerges solely from the passage of time and local proof generation, without re-verification, renewal, refresh, or network interaction.

+The token is passive, non-expiring, and matures naturally with the holder.
+No authority, service, or platform participates in or observes this transition.

+## Explicit Non-Goals

+AVP explicitly does not:

+Track age progression

+Issue expiring credentials

+Require periodic renewal or re-verification

+Perform background checks or scheduled updates

+All eligibility resolution occurs locally and deterministically, without storage, logging, or external coordination.

 ## Security and Privacy Properties